ipa-lab/hackingBuddyGPT/README.md

 What is it doing?
 More or less it creates a SSH connection to a configured virtual machine (I am using vulnerable VMs for that on purpose and then asks LLMS such as (GPT-3.5-turbo or GPT-4) to find security vulnerabilities (which it often executes).
 Evicts a bit of an eerie feeling for me.

+Current features:

+- connects over SSH
+- supports multiple openai models (gpt-3.5-turbo, gpt4, gpt-3.5-turbo-16k, etc.)
+- beautiful console output
+- log storage in sqlite either into a file or in-memory
+- automatic (very rough) root detection
+- can limit rounds (how often the LLM will be asked for a new command)

 ### Vision Paper

 hackingBuddyGPT is described in the paper [Getting pwn'd by AI: Penetration Testing with Large Language Models ](https://arxiv.org/abs/2308.00121).